The Impact of Inter-Religious Soccer Leagues on Social Cohesion in Post-ISIS Iraq

 As conflict forcibly displaces millions of people, social ties and trust across groups can disintegrate and be difficult to rebuild after violence subsides.
 Positive and cooperative intergroup contact has the potential to reduce prejudice and improve relationships with outgroup members.
 Researchers evaluated the impact of mixed Christian-Muslim soccer teams on social cohesion and interactions between these groups in an ISIS-affected area of Iraq.
 Results indicate that Christians who played on mixed teams demonstrated a higher likelihood of engaging with Muslim teammates after the league ended.
 However, the intervention did not improve their overall tolerance toward the Muslim community.

-In 2015, there were an estimated 65 million refugees and internally displaced peoples in the world.1 As conflict forcibly displaces millions, social ties and trust across groups can disintegrate and be difficult to rebuild after violence subsides.
+In 2015, there were an estimated 65 million refugees and internally displaced people in the world.1 As conflict forcibly displaces millions, social ties and trust across groups can disintegrate and be difficult to rebuild after violence subsides.
 In such contexts, rebuilding coexistence following war has been a key policy goal for achieving sustainable peace.
 Previous research suggests that crosscutting civic organizations, like sports teams or trade unions—where cooperation is mutually beneficial—can build social trust between conflicting groups.

 Another research agenda suggests that cooperative social contact from teams or projects like this can reduce anxiety about the other group, improve individuals’ tolerance of members in a conflicting group, and reduce prejudice.
 In turn, this may increase inter-group contact in other activities, where mutual benefits may be less prominent.
 However, there is little rigorous evidence on how to build social cohesion across groups in lasting ways, particularly in areas affected by conflict.
 Evidence on the extent to which this tolerance can extend outside the intervention, or spillover to others in the community, is likewise sparse.
 Can an intervention that fosters cross-group cooperation improve intergroup relations in post-conflict communities?